SE Asia Stocks-Tumble as China devaluation hurts sentiment

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-JAKARTA, Aug 12 Southeast Asian stocks slumped on Wednesday as China's move to extend the yuan devaluation hurt other Asian currencies and hit sentiment toward stocks.
-Indonesian stocks led the regional decline with a 3.1 percent fall, its biggest one-day loss in nearly four months.
-The index ended the day at its lowest close in one-and-a-half year.
-"China's move to devalue the yuan only confirms that the Chinese economy is doing poorly," said a trader in Jakarta.
+JAKARTA, Aug 12 Southeast Asian stocks tumbled on Wednesday, with Indonesia hitting its lowest since February 2014, as China's move to extend yuan devaluation hurts other Asian currencies and hits sentiment toward stocks.
+The Indonesian stock index fell as much as 3.1 percent to nearly 18-month low after the rupiah hit its lowest since July 1998.
+"China's move to devalue yuan only confirms that the Chinese economy is doing poorly," said a trader in Jakarta.
 "The yuan devaluation now may not be much if we look back historically, but it badly hurts other currencies, which in turn hurts stocks."
-All emerging currencies slid on Wednesday with the rupiah and the ringgit at 17-year lows, while the Singapore dollar and Philippine peso hit their lowest in five years.
-MSCI's broadest index of Asia-Pacific shares outside Japan fell 2 percent, touching a two-year low.
-Meanwhile, Indonesia's long-awaited cabinet reshuffle failed to boost sentiment as investors don't expect it to instantly improve the country's economy, which grew at its slowest since 2009.
-In Singapore, banking stocks were among the biggest decliners, dragging the index down 2.9 percent to its lowest closing since March 2014.
-Shares of Noble Group Ltd were down 11 percent despite a buyback plan.
-The Malaysian index was down 1.6 percent while the Philippines lost 1 percent and Vietnam fell 1.4 percent.
-The Thai market was closed for a public holiday.
-For Asian Companies click; SOUTHEAST ASIAN STOCK MARKETS Change on day Market Current Prev Close Pct Move Singapore 3061.49 3153.06 -2.90 Kuala Lumpur 1609.93 1636.71 -1.64 Bangkok -- 1420.13 -- Jakarta 4479.49 4622.59 -3.10 Manila 7495.43 7570.45 -0.99 Ho Chi Minh 604.24 613.05 -1.44 Change on year Market Current End 2014 Pct Move Singapore 3061.49 3365.15 -9.02 Kuala Lumpur 1609.93 1761.25 -8.59 Bangkok 1408.32 1497.67 -5.97 Jakarta 4479.49 5226.95 -14.3 Manila 7508.51 7230.57 +3.84 Ho Chi Minh 604.24 545.63 +10.7 (Reporting by Fransiska Nangoy; Editing by Sunil Nair)
+The sharp drop in the value of China's currency -- more than 4 percent in the last two days -- dealt a body blow to appetite for risky assets globally, with equities, currencies and commodities coming under selling pressure as money managers weighed the implications of China's latest policy move.
+MSCI's broadest index of Asia-Pacific shares outside Japan fell 1.5 percent to a two-year low.
+Meanwhile, Indonesia's president is expected to announce a much anticipated cabinet reshuffle later on Wednesday, but traders said investors may not respond immediately as they digest the new names.
+The Straits Times Index fell as much as 3 percent, led by banking stocks, as the Singapore dollar hit a more than five-year low against the U.S. dollar.
+DBS Group Holdings Ltd, Singapore's biggest bank, fell as much as 6.2 percent and was heading for its biggest one-day decline since March 2009.
+Malaysian stocks dropped 1.4 percent, while the Philippines index lost 0.7 percent.
+Thailand's stock market is closed for a public holiday.
+For Asian Companies click; SOUTHEAST ASIAN STOCK MARKETS Change on 0330 GMT Market Current Prev Close Pct Move Singapore 3072.74 3153.06 -2.55 Kuala Lumpur 1615.28 1636.71 -1.39 Bangkok -- 1420.13 -- Jakarta 4502.74 4622.59 -2.59 Manila 7514.47 7570.45 -0.74 Ho Chi Minh 608.43 613.05 -0.74 (Reporting by Fransiska Nangoy; Editing by Subhranshu Sahu)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan